hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 * **_TOPHRED33_** Convert quality scores to Phred-33.
 * **_TOPHRED64_** Convert quality scores to Phred-64.

 Now that we know what parameters  we can set up our command.
 Since we are only trimming a single file, we will run the command in the interactive session rather than creating a script.
 Because *Trimmomatic* is java based, it is run using the `java -jar` command.
 In addition to the options as described above, we have two arguments specifying our input file and output file names.

 > *NOTE:* `java -jar` calls the Java program, which is needed to run *Trimmomatic*, which is a 'jar' file (`trimmomatic-0.33.jar`).
 A 'jar' file is a special kind of java archive that is often used for programs written in the Java programming language.
 If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar` <*location of program .jar file*>.
+Even though *Trimmomatic* is in our PATH, we still need to specify the full path to the `.jar` file in the command.

 ```bash
 $ java -jar /opt/Trimmomatic-0.33/trimmomatic-0.33.jar SE \